BioBoost/object-oriented-programming-using-java/02_basic_building_blocks/functions.md

 ### Functions in flowcharts

 Functions in flowcharts are actually called sub-processes.
 Each sub-process is a named flowchart on itself that can be used from inside another (sub-)process.
-Inputs and outputs are of less importance when using of defining sub-processes in flowcharts.
+Inputs and outputs are of less importance when using or defining sub-processes in flowcharts.
 These are more language specific.
 Calling a sub-process is achieved by placing a rectangle with double-struck vertical edges with the name of the sub-process inside of it.

 Take a look at the example flowchart below.
 It models a very simple guessing game.
 The game generates a random number between 0 and 1000.
 The user is asked to guess the number, while the game states if the user should guess higher or lower.